yoonalimsuwan/STANDARD-ONE/README.md

 · FrequentistAnalysis: profile likelihood, q₀, asymptotic significance, confidence intervals, upper limits.
 · BayesianAnalysis: MH, NUTS, Laplace approximation, marginal likelihood, Bayes factors.
 · StructuralProbability: deterministic probability from the generator’s PDF.

 ---

+O(1) Speed & Emulation

+The entire framework is designed to enable constant‑time (O(1)) evaluation for complex physical calculations.
+Because every component is differentiable, you can train lightweight neural surrogates (emulators) to replace expensive numerical routines while retaining full physics fidelity.

+· CSOC & RG as O(1) building blocks – The learnable CSOC kernel and Fourier RG refiner provide analytical forms that mimic power‑law tails and renormalisation group flows, delivering predictions in a fixed number of floating‑point operations.
+· Differentiable CMB – The built‑in Hu & White spectrum already computes Cₗ in O(1) per multipole.
+The framework can also be used to train a neural CMB emulator (e.g., CosmoPower‑style) using exact gradients, reducing full‑sky likelihood evaluations to milliseconds.
+· End‑to‑end emulation – All generator and likelihood classes expose differentiable forward passes.
+By wrapping any part of the pipeline (cross‑section calculations, PDF convolutions, detector response) with a small neural network and training it via gradient descent, you obtain an O(1) surrogate that can be deployed in real‑time analysis, embedded systems, or large‑scale MCMC chains.
+· Edge & Colab readiness – Once trained, these emulators require minimal computation, making it feasible to run state‑of‑the‑art physics inference on a laptop, a Colab GPU, or even a mobile device.

+This capability makes STANDARD ONE not only a research tool but a production‑ready engine for accelerated discovery.

+---